-Since launching my video tutorials I have wanted to setup some tests to increase conversion rates.
+Since launching my video tutorials I have wanted to setup some tests to increase video conversion rate using a plugin like Simple Video Pro or Easy Web Video.

 As part of my Google Webmaster Guidelines experiment I have integrated a few tracking points to track things like email sign ups, social actions, affiliate clicks, and downloads which I have setup as goals in Google Analytics.